MCCTeam/MCCTeam.github.io/source/guide/chat-bots.md

 -   **Description:**

-    This Chat Bot allows you to render items maps into `.jpg` images.
+    This Chat Bot allows you to render items maps in the console, to `.bmp` images and to relay them to Discord using the [Discord Bridge](#discord-bridge) Chat Bot.

     This is useful for solving captchas on servers which require it, or saving the map art into an image.

-    The maps are **rendered** into `Rendered_Maps` folder.
+    The maps are **rendered** into `Rendered_Maps` folder which will be auto created in the same folder where the client executable is located.

-    > **⚠️WARNING: This bot has only been tested on Windows 10, it may not work on Linux or Mac OS due to .NET BitMap API.
-We're looking forward to swap the underlaying Bitmap API dependency with a library.**

 -   **Commands:**